victormrtns/smartnx-frontend-challenge/README.md

 ## Features

-- **Fetch Data from SWAPI:** Retrieve information about Star Wars characters, planets, starships, and more.
+- **Fetch Data from SWAPI:** Retrieve information about Star Wars characters.
 - **Responsive Design:** Built with Material UI to ensure a responsive and modern user interface.
 - **Icons and Styling:** Enhanced with beautiful icons and stylish components for an engaging user experience.
 - **Fast and Efficient:** Powered by Vite for a fast development and build process.